 Increased efficiency, availability, and cost-savings are among the many advantages that have made wireless networks an integral part of modern-day IT infrastructures.
 The growing dependency on wireless technologies, like Wi-Fi, has made wireless monitoring an essential task for IT admins.
-However, the sheer size and technical complexity of wireless networking can pose a challenge when it comes to monitoring wireless performance.
+However, the sheer size and technical complexity of wireless networking can pose a challenge when monitoring wireless performance.
 Ensuring a seamless wireless networking experience requires the right set of wireless monitors to track crucial performance metrics, such as network uptime, and signal strength.
-With myriad of wireless monitoring solutions available, it is important that you choose the right wireless monitor that suits your network requirements.
+With the myriad of wireless monitoring solutions available, you must choose the right wireless monitor that suits your network requirements.

 ManageEngine OpManager provides a reliable wireless monitoring solution that monitors and tracks several wireless metrics and guarantees constant uptime and resource availability.
 This wireless monitoring software enhances wireless monitoring with its automation, proactive monitoring, real-time tracking, advanced reporting, and instantaneous alerting capabilities.

-Issues such as higher network noise, constraints of access point coverage area, interfering radio signals, and packet loss make wireless networking more challenging to work with compared to wired networks.
-But with OpManager's wireless monitor's easy to understand performance monitoring metrics, network admins can effectively detect, diagnose, and troubleshoot network issues.
-By displaying measurable wireless monitoring outputs to help diagnose the short term and long term performance of wireless networks, OpManager's wireless monitoring solution tracks crucial wireless performance metrics such as:
+Issues such as higher network noise, access point coverage area constraints, interfering radio signals, and packet loss make wireless networking more challenging to work with than wired networks.
+But with OpManager's wireless monitor's easy-to-understand performance monitoring metrics, network admins can effectively detect, diagnose, and troubleshoot network issues.
+By displaying measurable wireless monitoring outputs to help diagnose the short-term and long-term performance of wireless networks, OpManager's wireless monitoring solution tracks crucial wireless performance metrics such as:

-The performance and capacity of your wireless networks depends on its signal strength.
+The performance and capacity of your wireless networks depend on their signal strength.
 Factors such as the coverage area of the access point, the number of clients (network users), and network noise can impact the signal strength.
-A weak network can result in a slow connection and sometimes even in termination of connectivity.
+A weak network can result in a slow connection and sometimes even in the termination of connectivity.